millejoh/emacs-ipython-notebook/README.rst

 notebooks within Emacs.
 It channels all the power of Emacs without the idiosyncrasies of in-browser editing.

+No require statements, e.g. ``require ein``, are necessary, contrary to the `prevailing documentation`_, which should be disregarded.

 Org_ users please find ob-ein_, a jupyter Babel_ backend.

 EIN was originally written by `[tkf]`_.
 A jupyter Babel_ backend was first